RoosterDao/rooster-swanky/Contract manual deploy.md

 ![Deploy](images/polkadot-deploy1.png)

 Click on *Next*.
 Here you can provide values for the constructor arguments.
 When you intend to use the Rooster DAO UI, these values can be left at default values, as the UI will create a new instantiation of the contract.
 If you want to test the contract manually, you can provide useful values here (Note that the unit for Timestamp values is second).
-The parameter named value specifies how many tokens are transferred from the caller to the contract, as the contracts needs resources (e.g. for minting) this cannot be left zero (or you should transfer a balance needs after instantiation of the contract).
+The parameter named value specifies how many tokens are transferred from the caller to the contract, as the contracts needs resources (e.g. for minting) this cannot be left zero (or you should transfer a balance after instantiation of the contract).

 ![Deploy](images/polkadot-deploy2.png)